A Non-invasive Technique to Detect Authentic/Counterfeit SRAM Chips: Proposed Method

 \subsection{Proposed Framework}

 We propose a machine learning-based algorithm that uses the device signature to verify the manufacturer and the part-number.
 Fig. \ref{fig:Protocol} represents the detailed framework of our proposed technique.
-Using a golden set of sample memory chips, the manufacturer needs to extract a set of features as explained in Sec. \ref{sec:FeatSelect} and train classifiers to identify counterfeit chips.
+Our proposed framework consists of eleven steps, and the order of the steps is numbered in Fig. \ref{fig:Protocol}.
+The steps provided in the yellow and red regions must be performed by the OEM and device owner (user/consumer), respectively.
+However, steps in the green region can be performed either by the user or by the manufacturer.
+Our proposed framework starts by defining a set of features (as explained in Sec. \ref{sec:FeatSelect}).
+Then, using a golden set\footnote{In the presence of an untrusted foundry, it is still possible to construct a golden sample set.
+An untrusted foundry can cause three types of possible counterfeiting- (\textbf{i}) introduce defective chips as fully functional, (\textbf{ii}) tamper the GDSII and introduce hardware trojan or security backdoor, and (\textbf{iii}) sell overproduced chips.
+While choosing the golden samples, it is easy to avoid defective chips if the design follows standard DFT (design for testing) and memory testing (such as memory built-in self-test or MBIST) techniques.
+On the other hand, tempering the GDSII requires R\&D effort to understand and modify the original design without altering the main chip functionality.
+Therefore, tampered chips can only be supplied to manufacturers (by the untrusted foundry) if the allowed GDSII to fabrication time is very long.
+Lastly, our proposed technique is not effective in identifying overproduced chips (see Sec. \ref{subsec:scope_lim}).
+As the feature-set extracted from the overproduced chips (with unmodified GDSII) should be the same as the authentic chip, there will be no impact on the classifier if the overproduced chips are used to train it.} of sample memory chips, the manufacturer needs to extract the feature set and train classifiers to identify counterfeit chips.
 The manufacturer can train the classifier in two steps: (\textbf{i}) learning manufacturer-specific property ($C_m$) and (\textbf{ii}) learning part-number-specific property ($C_p$).
 Manufacturing-specific property can be learned by a one-class classifier (i.e., only learning the target manufacturer) and might be assisted by a binary classifier (i.e., target manufacturer vs. others).
 For the second step, the manufacturer can train either a multi-class classifier for all part-numbers or a multiple binary (one vs. all) classifier for each part-number.
 By using publicly available information provided by the manufacturer, a user should be able to collect the signature from his sample and extract the feature-set.
 If the classifier information is available, the user can verify the chip authenticity by himself.
-Otherwise, the user can send the extracted feature-set to the manufacture, and the manufacturer can verify the authenticity of the test memory chip.
+Otherwise, the user can send the extracted feature-set to the manufacture, and the manufacturer can verify the authenticity of the test memory chip (verify on request).
+The start-up data collection process can vary depending on the evaluation platform and application; therefore, we leave the detailed implementation of the start-up data collection routine to the OEM/user.
+Note that our proposed protocol may be adjusted to meet the evaluation platform/manufacturer requirements.